cocochotirut/csdelay-win/README.md

 # Creating Sound DSP Audio Programming Series #

 Welcome to the [Creating Sound](http://creatingsound.com) DSP Audio Programming series.
-This series will be introducing simple DSP audio effects that run in real time using the Portaudio sound engine, a cross-platform simple C API for interfacing with a wide variety of PC audio systems on Mac, Windows, and Linux.
+This series introduces simple DSP audio effects that run in real time using the Portaudio sound engine, a cross-platform simple C API for interfacing with a wide variety of PC audio systems on Mac, Windows, and Linux.

 These projects include already-built binaries of Portaudio, but it may be necessary to download and build them yourself in some cases.
-These binaries were built on Mac OSX 10.8.3 and Windows 7.
+These binaries were built on Mac OSX 10.8.3 and Windows 7 (32-bit).
 To build Portaudio yourself, go to [Portaudio](http://www.portaudio.com/download.html) and follow the build instructions.

 To run, simply build and execute the application, or run in debug mode from Xcode or Visual Studio.
 To keep things simple, the applications run in the console.
 If no errors occur and Portaudio is initialized, the message `Portaudio is running...` appears on the screen and you are free to play sounds/music using an instrument or microphone through the input audio device to hear the effect.